Originally published 1/17/2009 by Phyllis Irene Radford

 Thirty years later I still treasure that shuttle though I don’t use it any more.
 It’s made of celluloid to look like ivory and becoming quite fragile.
 About 2.5 inches long, it has a little pick on one end.
 That’s unusual for the time period it must have been made.
 Sometimes I think that shuttle taught me to tat.
 I’ve won numerous county, state and international prizes for the lace I’ve made with that shuttle.

 My love of tatting led me the Portland Lace Society in Portland, Oregon.
 Within a year of joining I discovered bobbin lace.
 This form of lace is what the little Spanish girl wove.
 She had her threads wound onto cards, most styles use bobbins, little spindles of wood, some with a circle of beads on the bottom to keep the bobbins from rolling and over-twisting the threads.
 This of course leads to collecting both bobbins and beads.
 But that’s another story.
 The weight of the beads adds tension to the thread and keeps the pattern even.
 To keep the entire mass of threads and bobbins organized we work upon a pillow.
 Not just any throw pillow found on a sofa – though those will work – we have special pillows filled with straw or wool, or exotic forms of Styrofoam that forgives you for sticking pins into it, and covered in sturdy twill or upholstery velvet.
 We weave the threads without a loom.
 Pins stuck into the pillow anchor the pattern until completion.
-See the picture above for an idea of what it looks like in progress.

 I can crochet lace, I can knit lace.
 I’ve made needle lace and netted lace.
 The last form is actually the same technique as making a fish net, but the threads and needles are hundreds of times smaller.